eason-pan-ep/gas-prediction-app/README.md

 - Change password
 #### Firestore database
 CRUD operations for 3 collections in Firestore
 1. userProfiles
+- First write right after a user successfully signed up an account
+- Users can update information in their profile while using the app
-<br>Store user profile data, contains fields:
+- Data in this collection contains fields:
     - email: String -- user's email
     - carMake: String -- the make of users' car
     - carModel: String -- the model of users' car
     - gasType: Number -- the type of gas for their car
     - user: String -- unique uid for an individual user
 2. fuelingHistory
+- Users can write (add) new entries
+- Users can update entries
+- Users can delete entries
-<br>Store users' fueling entries, contains fields:
+- Data in this collection contains fields:
     - city: String -- where did they fueled up their car
     - data: String -- when did they go there
     - price: Number -- the gas price when they fueled up